maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 9. **MUJAO:** Movement for Oneness and Jihad in West Africa, split from AQIM in October 2011.
 More focused on the Sahel region than AQIM.
 Split in 2015 and part of the members later join either ISGS or JNIM.

 *Maybe the bar plot of count over the years with the different groups stacked.
-*explain that the unknown means attacks which were not attributed to any group

 ### Where are the different groups most prevalent?
 We plotted all terrorism incidents from 1970 until 2020 for Mali, Burkina Faso and Niger.
 Each point is sized by the number of deaths and colored by the affiliated terror organisation.
 Hovering over a point shows more details on that attack.
 Clicking once on a terror group in the legend will hide/unhide it from the map, while double clicking will isolate only this group.